Help us preserve Peabody’s history

 Visiting the PHS Safely

-The Peabody Historical Society is pleased to announce that we are again open, by appointment, for visits and research.
+The Peabody Historical Society is pleased to announce that we are again open, by appointment, for weddings, visits, and research.
 To make an appointment to tour the Nathaniel Felton Jr., or Nathaniel Felton, Sr. house, or to conduct research, please call our offices at 1-978-531-0805.
 We ask that all visitors wear a mask and maintain a social distance, if they are not vaccinated.

 No Results Found